 There are extremely important glycoproteins found on the surface of erythrocytes.
 It is the variability in the composition of the carbohydrate portions of many glycoproteins and glycolipids of erythrocytes that determines blood group specificities.
 There are at least 100 blood group determinants, most of which are due to carbohydrate differences.
 The most common blood groups, A, B, and O, are specified by the activity of specific gene products whose activities are to incorporate distinct sugar groups onto RBC membrane glycoshpingolipids as well as secreted glycoproteins.

 Structural complexes involving protein associated with lipid via noncovalent interactions are termed lipoproteins.
 The distinct roles of lipoproteins are described on the linked page.
-Their major function in the body is to aid in the storage transport of lipid and cholesterol.back to the top
+Their major function in the body is to aid in the transport of triglycerides, phospholipids, and cholesterol.back to the top

 This discussion is not intended to be a complete review of all disorders that result from defects in protein structure and function.
 Visit the Inborn Errors page for a more complete listing of diseases related to abnormal proteins and also click on the links to the specific examples below for more information.